HospitalRun/hospitalrun/README.md

 npx git-cz
 ```

-## Working on an Issue

-In order to optimize the workflow and to prevent multiple contributors working on the same issue without interactions, a contributor must ask to be assigned to an issue by one of the core team members: it's enough to ask it inside the specific issue.

 ## Pull all submodules

 Use these commands to update all submodules and use the last available commit.